-Anyone who has mumps should stay out of school, daycare, work, and public places until 5 days after the salivary glands first start to swell.footnote 1, footnote 2
+Anyone who has mumps should stay out of school, daycare, work, and public places until 5 days after the salivary glands first start to swell.footnote 1

 In general, you don't need to separate the sick person from the rest of the family.
 By the time mumps is diagnosed, most household members have already been exposed.

 Getting your child vaccinated is important, because mumps can sometimes cause serious problems.
-It's also important because mumps is a contagious disease, and outbreaks can easily occur.
+It's also important because mumps is a disease that spreads easily, and outbreaks can easily occur.